p85/ines/README.md

 ## Start

     yarn server
-This will compile the Program into JavaScript and start a local WebServer listening on [localhost:8700](http://127.0.0.1:8700/) which serves the Program.
+This will compile the Program into JavaScript and start a local WebServer listening on [localhost:8700](http://127.0.0.1:8700/) which serves the App.
 ## Development

     yarn watch